openharmony/docs/en/application-dev/reference/apis-connectivity-kit/errorcode-nfc.md

 The NFC tag I/O operation fails.

 **Possible Causes**
-1. The NFC tag does not support the read/write operation performed.
+1. The NFC tag does not support the read/write operation.

 **Solution**
 1. Implement error handling and display error messages based on service scenarios.

+## 3100301

+**Error Message**

+Card emulation running state is abnormal in service.

+**Description**

+An error occurs when the NFC service executes the card emulation service logic.

+**Possible Causes**
+1. NFC is disabled during card emulation.
+2. The NFC chip returns an error status or response timeout.

+**Solution**
+1. Instruct the user to enable NFC if it is disabled.
+2. Instruct the user to disable and enable NFC to initialize the hardware again.

 ## 3200101